cisagov/ScubaGear/baselines/teams.md

     policy, selecting the appropriate policy in step 3.

 ## 9. Cloud Recording of Teams Meetings
+## 9. Cloud Recording of Teams Meetings

 This setting determines whether video can be recorded in meetings hosted by a user, during one-on-one calls, and on group calls started by a user.
 Agencies should comply with any other applicable policies or legislation in addition to this guidance.

-### Policies
+### Policy

 #### MS.TEAMS.9.1v1
 Cloud video recording SHOULD be disabled in the global (org-wide default) meeting policy.
 - _Rationale:_ TODO
-- _Last modified:_ July 2023
+- _Last modified:_ February 2023

 #### MS.TEAMS.9.2v1
  Alternate meeting policies MAY be created that allow agency-approved users the ability to record.
 - _Rationale:_ TODO
-- _Last modified:_ July 2023
+- _Last modified:_ February 2023

 #### MS.TEAMS.9.3v1
-For all meeting polices that allow cloud recording, recordings SHOULD be stored inside the country of that agencys tenant.
+For all meeting polices that allow cloud recording, recordings SHOULD be stored inside the country of that agency's tenant.
 - _Rationale:_ TODO
-- _Last modified:_ July 2023
+- _Last modified:_ February 2023

+### Resources
 ### Resources

 - [Teams cloud meeting recording \| Microsoft